Insiang: one unhappy family

 Lino Brocka opens Insiang (1976) with the closeup of a pig stabbed in the throat, blood pouring as if out of a spigot.
 We see row upon row of headless carcasses, bellies split open from neck to crotch, pink skin not unlike a human corpse.
 The film's cinematographer, the great Conrado Baltazar, captures the haze heat stink and noise of a busy slaughterhouse like no one else before or since.

 An amazing beginning, with image foreshadowing the slaughter to come.
-The image is also a challenge: "Violence on flesh is nothing compared to the violence that can be inflicted on heart and mind."
+The image is also an assertion: "Violence on flesh is nothing compared to the violence that can be inflicted on heart and mind."
 The slaughterhouse scene strikes a particular note, its message loud and clear: "the worst is yet to come."

 When we meet Insiang and her mother Tonya they are about to rid themselves of freeloading relatives, a clever little scene that establishes Tonya (the imperious Mona Lisa) as a strong sharp-tongued woman and Insiang (lovely Hilda Koronel) as a gentle soul embarrassed by her mother's scandalous behavior.
 The scene also introduces a yet-unseen third character, when an in-law accuses Tonya of ulterior motives for getting rid of them: she has a new lover, and needs the additional privacy.

-Insiang realizes the truth the worse way possible--at night listening to Tonya and Dado, one of the slaughterhouse butchers (stereotypically villainous Ruel Vernal, in possibly the role of his career).
-When Tonya comes out of her bedroom (really a corner of the shack closed off with curtain) she faces Insiang's accusing stare.
-She turns away: her bladder is full and she must squat to urinate in a hole on the floor (the family can't afford the luxury of a toilet bowl).
+Insiang realizes the truth the worse way possible, waking up in the morning to catch Dado-- one of the slaughterhouse butchers (stereotypical villain Ruel Vernal in perhaps the role of his career)-- padding out of her mother's bedroom (really a corner of the shack closed off with curtain).
+When Tonya follows soon after she faces Insiang's accusing stare then turns away: her bladder is full and she must squat over a hole on the floor to urinate (the family can't afford the luxury of a bowl).

-Insiang's rape--an act swift and brutal as the fist Dado drives into Insiang's gut to shut her up--initiates the girl's turnaround.
-After Dado, everyone lines up to humiliate or betray her--her mother, by believing Dado over her; her boyfriend Bebot (a young and pretty Rez Cortez) by eloping with then abandoning her in a motel room.
+Insiang's rape-- an act swift and brutal as the fist Dado drives into Insiang's gut to shut her-- initiates the girl's turnaround.
+After Dado, everyone lines up to humiliate or betray her-- her mother, by believing Dado over her; her boyfriend Bebot (a young pretty Rez Cortez) by eloping with then abandoning her in a motel room; and Ludy (Nina Lorenzo) by casually judging her.
 With nowhere else to go she returns home to Tonya, and the waiting Dado.

-The story is marvelously compact with only three significant characters (Dado Tonya Insiang) in essentially a single setting (there are scenes outside of the shanty but they're incidental to the basic drama), the events taking place over a span of a few weeks.
-There's little fat in this film, little waste--to be honest there's little to waste, which is appropriate considering that utilization is one of the film's underlying main themes: Tonya uses Insiang to revenge herself on her absent husband; Dado uses Tonya to get close to Insiang; Insiang in turn uses Dado to get even with everyone who has wronged her.
+The story is marvelously compact with only three significant characters (Dado Tonya Insiang) in essentially a single setting (there are scenes outside of the shanty but incidental to the basic drama), the events taking place over a span of a few weeks.
+There's little fat in this film, little waste-- to be honest there's little to waste, which is appropriate considering utilization is one of the film's underlying main themes: Tonya uses Insiang to revenge herself on her absent husband; Dado uses Tonya to get close to Insiang; Insiang in turn uses Dado to get even with everyone who has wronged her, including Dado himself.

 **(I think the film Insiang suffers from two flaws, one self-inflicted the other imposed.
-There's the premise--that a girl looking like Koronel would be stranded in the slums of Tondo without leaving or becoming some rich man's mistress (Koronel was and remains a stunner--when the film screened in the 1978 Director's Fortnight, France Soir ran a picture of her twice the size of Farrah Fawcett).
+There's the premise-- that a girl looking like Koronel would be stranded in the slums of Tondo without leaving or becoming some rich man's mistress (Koronel was and remains a stunner-- when the film screened in the 1978 Director's Fortnight, France Soir ran a picture of her twice the size of Farrah Fawcett, who was relegated to a minor inset).
 To complaints that Koronel "is too beautiful for the slums," Brocka had the perfect response: "but Koronel is from the slums."
-Good answer--only she didn't stay; she left and became a star.
-O'Hara's screenplay was set in Pasay, which makes a difference--the countless bars nightclubs whorehouses guarantee that even a woman as beautiful as Koronel can live relatively unnoticed.
-Brocka moved the setting to Tondo, near Smoky Mountain, presumably because he wanted the visual impact of the slums--in other words opting for drama over authenticity.
+Good answer-- only she didn't stay; she left and became a star.
+O'Hara's screenplay was set in Pasay, which makes a difference-- the countless bars nightclubs whorehouses guarantee that even a woman as beautiful as Koronel can live relatively unnoticed.
+Brocka moved the setting to Tondo, near Smoky Mountain, presumably because he wanted the visual impact of the slums-- in other words opting for drama over authenticity.

-The second more serious flaw: censors refused to accept Insiang's unyielding stance towards her mother, so Brocka shot a coda in Bilibid Prison, where Insiang clumsily reveals her plan of revenge then--unbelievably--asks for forgiveness.
-It's the only moment in the film that actually descends into bathos; worse, it makes total hash of all that came before, flies in the face of the film's otherwise unflinching sensibilities.)
+The second more serious flaw: censors refused to accept Insiang's unyielding stance towards her mother, so Brocka shot a coda in Bilibid Prison, where Insiang clumsily reveals her plan of revenge then-- unbelievably-- asks for forgiveness.
+It's the only moment in the film that actually descends into bathos; worse, makes total hash of all that came before, flies in the face of the film's otherwise unflinching sensibilities.)

 Insiang is available from The Criterion Collection.